 - Apply for certification through the Massachusetts Veterinary Technicians Association (MVTA).

-To qualify for certification through the MVTA, candidates must submit an application, pass the VTNE with a score of at least 425, send in an official transcript from a CVTEA-accredited program in veterinary technology (or proof of at least eight years of fulltime experience), and pay a $50 application fee.
+To qualify for certification through the MVTA, candidates must submit an application, pass the VTNE with a score of at least 425, send in an official transcript from a CVTEA-accredited program in veterinary technology (there are other paths to membership if the vet tech did not attend a CVTEA-accredited program), and pay a $65 application fee.
 Please note that for candidates without CVTEA-accredited degrees and extensive experience, there is some flexibility.

 These certifications are valid for one year and can be renewed following the completion of 12 continuing education units (CEUs).
+There is a $50 fee to renew and a $25 late fee after December 31st of that year.
 The MVTA provides a list of approved continuing education (CE) resources such as:

 Vet Tech Program Accreditation

 As mentioned previously, those seeking a program in veterinary technology in Massachusetts are encouraged to pursue programs approved by the American Veterinary Medical Association’s (AVMA) Committee on Veterinary Technician Education and Activities.
 The CVTEA evaluates several factors in its program-approval process such as institutional accreditation, curricula, admissions processes, student outcomes assessments, quality of physical facilities, and program finances.
 For a detailed look at the criteria, please visit the CVTEA standards of accreditation in its website.

 |Vet Techs Must Be Licensed to Practice||Licensed Vet Techs Are Called||Licensing Requirements||Additional Resources|